A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 We assume the probability that an individual $i$ forms a tie with individual $j$ to be exogenously given and constant.
 In practice, establishing a friendship between two individuals typically involves rational decision making.
-It is therefore plausible that individuals try to optimize their job contact network in order to maximize their chances on the labour market.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt See Calv\'{o}-Armengol (2004) for a model of strategic network formation in the labor market.} In particular, individuals from the disadvantaged social groups should have an incentive to form ties with individuals from the advantaged group.
+It is therefore plausible that individuals try to optimize their job contact network in order to maximize their chances on the labor market.\footnote{See \citet{calvo} for a model of strategic network formation in the labor market.} In particular, individuals from the disadvantaged social groups should have an incentive to form ties with individuals from the advantaged group.
 While this argument is probably true, we do not incorporate this aspect of network formation in our model.
-The reality is that strategic network formation does not appear to dampen the inbreeding bias in social networks significantly;\ in Section~\ref{secsebi2} we provided evidence that strong homophily exists even within groups that have strong labour market incentives \emph{not} to preserve such homophily in forming their ties.
-The reason could be that the payoff of forming a tie is mainly determined by various social and cultural factors, and only for a smaller part by benefits from the potential transmission of valuable job information.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt Currarini et al.(2009) discuss a model of network formation in which individuals form preferences on the number and mix of same-group and other-group friends.
-In this model inbreeding homophily arises endogenously. } On top of that, studies such as, for instance, Granovetter (2002), also note that many people would feel exploited if they find out that someone befriends them for the selfish reason of obtaining job information.
-These elements might hinder the role of labour market incentives when forming ties.
-Hence, while we do not doubt that incentives do play a role when forming ties, we believe these incentives are not sufficient to undo the effects of the social color homophily.
-We therefore assume network formation exogenous in this paper.
+The reality is that strategic network formation does not appear to dampen the inbreeding bias in social networks significantly;\ in Section~\ref{secsebi2_hom} we have provided evidence that strong homophily exists even within groups that have strong labor market incentives \emph{not} to preserve such homophily in forming their ties.
+The reason could be that the payoff of forming a tie is mainly determined by various social and cultural factors, and only for a smaller part by benefits from the potential transmission of valuable job information.\footnote{\citet{Currarini et al} discuss a model of network formation in which individuals form preferences on the number and mix of same-group and other-group friends.
+In this model inbreeding homophily arises endogenously.} On top of that, studies such as, e.g., \citet{Granovetter 2002}, also note that many people would feel exploited if they found out that someone befriended them for the selfish reason of obtaining job information.
+These elements might hinder the role of labor market incentives when forming ties.
+Hence, while we do not doubt that incentives do play a role when forming ties, we believe that they are not sufficiently strong to undo the effects of the social color homophily.
+We thus consider that endogenizing network formation in this particular setup would not alter--while needlessly obscuring--the gist of our current analysis.